rern/RuneAudio_Addons/guideline.md

 2. an `array(...)` and a request to enlist it in Addons Menu

-## 1. install and uninstall scripts:
+## 1. Install and Uninstall scripts:

 > bash script files stored anywhere reviewable
 > must use script default `### template` lines except non-install addons